nushhkaa/webproject_satellites/README.md

 ## 🌐 Project Overview

 - ✅ Built entirely using **HTML5** and **CSS3**
-- 🛰️ Educational content focused on satellites – types, uses, history, and more
+- 🛰️ Educational content focused on satellites – types, uses, FAQs, and more
 - 📄 Multiple interconnected webpages for smooth navigation
 - 📬 A **form page** to collect user input (e.g., feedback or interest in space topics)
 - 🎨 Fully hand-coded without any frameworks or libraries – pure HTML & CSS!